khambley/AngularCoreQuizApp3/README.md

 # AngularCoreQuizApp3
-Updated Angular Quiz App with Angular 10 and Core 3.1 with SQL Server data store backend
+Updated Angular Quiz App with Angular 8.1.2, Core 3.1, and Node 12.14.0 with SQL Server data store on backend